rbadillap/twitterstreaming/README.md

 TWITTERSTREAMING_TOKEN=[Access Token]
 TWITTERSTREAMING_TOKEN_SECRET=[Access Token Secret]
 ```

+Elsewhere if you won't use this library, you should provide those credentials in the code at the moment you instance the `Tracker` class (take a look the file: `WithoutDotEnv.php` located in the examples folder).

 **TwitterStreaming PHP** will throw an error if were unable to find the `.env` file or the Twitter credentials are invalid.